 Bassi puts her theories to the test — her and a fellow partner launched an investment firm that buys stocks in companies that invest heavily in employee training.
 It has returned 24 percent a year over the past two years, topping the S&P by four percentage points.

 For more information, see Laurie Bassi.

-In the Human Equation, Jeffery Pfeffer writes that “Virtually all descriptions of high performance management practices emphasize training, and the amount of training provided by commitment as opposed to control-orientated management is substantial” (p85).
+Jeffery Pfeffer (1998) writes that “Virtually all descriptions of high performance management practices emphasize training, and the amount of training provided by commitment as opposed to control-orientated management is substantial” (p85).
 Yet companies seem to be very short-sighted as on the next page he writes that in times of economic stringency, many U.S. organizations reduce training to make profit goals.

 Bassi, et al (1996) reported that 96% of companies surveyed used some form of the Kirkpatrick framework to evaluate training and development programs.

 Twitchell, Holton, and Trott (2000) performed a meta-analysis of studies performed in the last 40 years.
 Their research indicates the following ranges for the use of Kirkpatrick's four levels: